Frequently Asked Questions

 How much experience is needed to float the river?

-It depends on many factors including river levels, changes in the river bed due to rain and high water, natural and manmade features and which section of the river you are floating.
-We do not recommend complete beginners to attempt kayaking the 8+ mile sections to or from HWC on their first river trip unless they are floating tandem with an experienced boater or are being guided and closely assisted by an experienced boater.
+It depends on many factors including river levels, natural and manmade features and which section of the river you are floating.
+We do not recommend that new boaters attempt to float long sections of the river unless they are floating tandem with an experienced boater or are being guided and closely assisted by an experienced boater.
 It is up to you to assess your own fitness and experience level as well as research the river and the hazards that exists.
 We cannot guarantee your safety.
 While the Illinois River is considered a relatively “easy” float compared to the ACA difficulty ratings (especially compared to whitewater), a moderate level of river competency and experience is still necessary.
 At higher flows, even more river safety and boatmanship skills are required.
 There are many hazards that exist on the river.
 Understanding river currents and hazards is very important.
 The river changes year to year, week to week, day to day and sometimes minute by minute.
 There are easier sections of the river to float than the trips offered at HWC.
 If you are not certain of your ability level, it is recommended that you book a trip with another river outfitter either up river or downriver along the Hwy 10 corridor.
 They offer several shorter trips with fewer obstacles and closer access to the river from the road if an emergency occurs.
 There are no easy places to access the river from main roadways on our float trips.
 HWC considers our trips to be wilderness experiences, therefore wilderness proficiency is necessary for each individual committing to taking a trip down the river.

 Do I need to be physically fit to kayak 8-12 miles